Citrus × aurantium 'Canaliculata' - Comprehensive Growing Guide and Care Tips

 - Versatile Growth: Suitable for both indoor and outdoor cultivation.

-Natural Habitat & Growth Information
+Natural Habitat and Growth Information

 Originally cultivated in Tuscany, this variety thrives in warm, temperate climates with mild winters and dry summers.
 Indoors, it reaches 1.5 to 2.5 meters with a compact, bushy habit.